Jonathan2251/lbd/source/gpu.rst

   keyframes (poses) while GPU does the rendering pipeline from each frame to each pixel's value.
 For instancfe, 3D model generate 60 frames per second since lcd display refresh rate is 60 (refresh 60 times per second).
+  These frames data existed in the form of VAO (Vertex Array Object) in OpenGL.
+  It will be explaned in later `section OpenGL`_.

 The flow for 3D/2D graphic processing as :numref:`opengl_flow`.